GTD Timer

 Presets tab is shown in the picture below.

-Use this window to add, remove, rename, reorder presets, access Setup Preset dialog, reset list of presets to default if required.
+Use this window to add, remove, rename, duplicate, reorder presets, access Setup Preset dialog, reset list of presets to default if required.

 The checkbox Auto-select next preset after opening new window used to automatically select next preset in time selection dialog when multiple copies of the software running.